Is Stanford Test Optional?

 - Once your application has been reviewed and accepted at Stanford, you will be notified via email that your submission has been acknowledged.
 Check and see if the email address you provided is still active to make sure you get all of the correspondence.

-- You are required to check your Stanford portal on a consistent basis in order to monitor the delivery of all necessary materials.
+- You are required to check your Stanford portal on a consistent basis to monitor the delivery of all necessary materials.

 - Include the [email protected] email address in your email address book or list of trusted senders.

-- If you go to high school in an Interview Area, an alumni volunteer may send you an email invitation to take part in an optional interview.
+- If you go to high school in an Interview Area, an alumni volunteer may send you an email invitation to participate in an optional interview.
 This interview is entirely voluntary.

-When will the Stanford Application Deadline be?
 The overall profiles of applicants to Stanford University are, without a doubt, taken into consideration.
-However, though we’ve talked about “is Stanford test optional?”, to further increase the likelihood of receiving a positive response, it is best to submit your application in a timely manner.
+To further increase the likelihood of receiving a positive response, it is best to submit your application in a timely manner.

 When applying to Stanford, it is recommended that you submit your Coalition or Common Application before the applicable deadline at 11:59 p.m.
 (Pacific time).
 REAR Decision, which stands for Restrictive Early Action